biolink/biolink-model/docs/index.md

  * [FrequencyQuantifier](FrequencyQuantifier.md)
  * [GeneExpressionMixin](GeneExpressionMixin.md) - Observed gene expression intensity, context (site, stage) and associated phenotypic status within which the expression occurs.
  * [GeneGroupingMixin](GeneGroupingMixin.md) - any grouping of multiple genes or gene products
+ * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
  * [GeneOrGeneProduct](GeneOrGeneProduct.md) - A union of gene loci or gene products.
 Frequently an identifier for one will be used as proxy for another
     * [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
 Gene products are either proteins or functional RNA molecules.
        * [GeneProductIsoformMixin](GeneProductIsoformMixin.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
 The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.